paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 119–60, div.
+A, title V, § 535(b)(1), (c), Dec.
+18, 2025, 139 Stat.
+871, 872, provided that, effective one year after Dec.
+18, 2025, this section is amended as follows:

+(1) in subsection (a)—

+(A) by striking “required to register” each place it appears and inserting “registered”;

+(B) by striking “at the time fixed for his registration,”; and

+(C) by striking “who is required to register” and inserting “registered”; and

+(2) in subsection (k)(2), in the matter following subparagraph (B), by striking “liable for registration” and inserting “registered”.

+See 2025 Amendment notes below.

 #### Termination of Induction for Training and Service
 For provisions relating to termination of induction for training and service in the Armed Forces after July 1, 1973, see [section 3815(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3815/c&num=0&edition=prelim).